junxit/us-congress-bills-119/metadata.md

 - 2025-04-28 — Mr. Davidson moved to suspend the rules and pass the bill.
 - 2025-04-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1633-1634)
 - 2025-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1633-1634)
+- 2025-04-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.